rdinch/MathResourceStudio-Help/docs/exercise-sets/Basic Number Operations/mixed-basic-operations.md

 To limit the sums as defined by the Minimum Sum and Maximum Sum options, select the check box for the Apply Limits option in the options pane.

+!!! note
-NOTE: In some cases, this option may override settings for addends.
+    In some cases, this option may override settings for addends.

+!!! tip
-TIP: If you would like all questions to add up to 10, set both the Minimum Sum and Maximum Sum to 10.
+    If you would like all questions to add up to 10, set both the Minimum Sum and Maximum Sum to 10.

 Set the minimum sum